-The annual Million Mask March, spearheaded by hacktivist group Anonymous, returns to London on Tuesday.
+The annual Million Mask March — aka "Operation Vendetta" — spearheaded by hacktivist group Anonymous, returns to London on Saturday.
 Whether you're taking part, want to avoid it, or you're simply wondering what on Earth all those eerie grinning masks are all about, here's everything you need to know.

 As usual, the march takes place on 5 November, AKA Bonfire Night, the anniversary of Guy Fawkes' foiled attempt to blow up the House of Lords — which makes sense for an anti-establishment protest.
 This year the action kicks off at 6pm in Trafalgar Square.
-The Facebook event has it finishing up shortly before midnight, though in the past police have imposed a three-hour limit.
+The Facebook event has it finishing up by 11.30pm, though in the past police have imposed a three-hour limit.

 What's the route?